 Doing as I pleased worked out really well for me as I established a satisfying career, enjoyed an interesting social life, and curated a personal aesthetic that allowed me to be comfortable in my skin.

-Instead, by 2015 I was entering year 11 of dating without making a meaningful connection and was becoming increasingly terrified that I might never make one and therefore might never be loved.
+Instead, by 2015 I was entering year 11 of dating without making a meaningful connection–which is isolating as fuck–and was becoming increasingly terrified that I might never make one and therefore might never be loved.

-But then I met Keith!
+But then that October I met Keith!
 And he loved the shit out of me!
 (Spoiler alert: he probably didn’t, he’s a sociopath.)
 And he came with four kids!

-Falling in love with one person is a great way to start seeing your future through a new lens, and I did: new optimism and thoughts of settling down.
+Falling in love with someone is a great way to start seeing your future differently.

-But Keith wasn’t one person, he was a package deal and falling in love with a parent of four–no matter how much you think you’re going to stay on the sidelines– is to fall in love five times and to start to see absolutely everything differently.
+But falling in love with someone who has four kids is to fall in love five times and to start seeing absolutely everything differently.